opencurve/curve/docs/en/mds_en.md

 Figure 7 shows the structure of the scheduler module.

-**Coordinator:** Coordinator serves as the interface of the scheduler module.
+**Coordinator**: Coordinator serves as the interface of the scheduler module.
 After receiving copyset info provided by heartbeats from chunkserver, coordinator will decide whether there's any configuration change for current copyset, and will distribute the change if there is.

-**Task calculation：**Task calculation module is for generating tasks by calculating data of corresponding status.
+**Task calculation**: Task calculation module is for generating tasks by calculating data of corresponding status.
 This module consists of a few regular tasks and a triggerable task.
 Regular tasks include CopySetScheduler, LeaderScheduler, ReplicaScheduler and RecoverScheduler.
 CopySetScheduler is the scheduler for copyset balancing, generating copysets immigration tasks according to their distribution.
 LeaderScheduler is the scheduler for leader balancing, which responsible for changing leader according to leaders' distribution.
 ReplicaScheduler is for scheduling replica number, managing the generation and deletion of replica by analysing current replica numbers of a copyset, while RecoverScheduler controls the immigration of copysets according to their liveness.
 For triggerable task, RapidLeaderScheduler is for quick leader balancing, triggered by external events, and generates multiple leader changing task at a time to make leaders of the cluster balance as quick as possible.
 Another two modules are TopoAdapter and CommonStrategy.
 The former one is for fetching data required by topology module, while the later one implements general strategies for adding and removing replica.

-**Task managing：**Task managing module manages tasks generated by task calculation module.
+**Task managing**: Task managing module manages tasks generated by task calculation module.
 Inside this module we can see components OperatorController, OperatorStateUpdate and Metric, responsible for fetching and storing tasks, updating status according to copyset info reported and measuring tasks number respectively.